- Public Works

-We have a large pile of free mulch that any resident can use for spring gardening and clean-up.
+From time to time, we have free mulch available for any resident can use for spring gardening and clean-up.
 We’ve been cutting down a lot of trees/tree branches in the past several months and chipping it for our free mulch pile – located just inside the gates of the yard waste site.

 The Village offers a fee-based curbside collection service for yard and garden waste.
 A one-time use, non-expiring $2 sticker is required for each yard waste bag, up to 50 gallons, and are available in multiples of 5 from the McFarland Municipal Center Administration Office.

 All materials should be placed into open bags or trash containers by 7 am on Monday of the collection week.
 A single pass through the Village will occur.
 Each bag must have a Village issued sticker on it in order to be collected.
 Stickers need to be purchased prior to the week of pick-up.

 Collection will accept leaves, garden waste, thatch, grass clippings, non-woody plant materials, and evergreen clippings less than 6 inches in diameter.
 All materials should be clean of debris.